GRACE CHURCH HISTORY

-Current Senior Pastor Ed Willis and Assistant Pastor Howard Glosser
+Current Interim Senior Pastor Mark Pitroff and Assistant Pastor Howard Glosser

 The present congregation is one of several who have used the building on Oak Street.
 This congregation originally met in Gold Hill, and purchased this building from the Presbyterians who had built it in 1912, renaming it The Oak Street Baptist Church.